-Dr. Web Anti-virus for servers uses license key file, which allows user to receive technical support.
+Dr. Web Anti-virus for Windows Server requires a key file in order to operate correctly.
+License key file allows a user to use the software and receive technical support.
 Parameters of the license key file are set in accordance with the software's license agreement.
-It also contains information about the user and the seller.
+It also contains information about the user and seller.